What does a career as an SRO offer?

 We held a Q & A on the position and application process on Dec 1.
 View the recording here.

-Applications must be submitted through USAJobs.gov during the announcement period and cannot be accepted via email.
+Applications must be submitted through USAJobs.gov.
+We are hiring across all fields of science encompassed by the NIH.
 All applicants must be U.S. citizens.